pm67nz/git-novice/_episodes/01-basics.md

 ![Different Versions Can be Saved](../fig/versions.svg)

-Unless there are conflicts, you can even play two sets of changes onto the same base document.
+Unless there are conflicts, you can even combine two sets of changes onto the same base document.

 ![Multiple Versions Can be Merged](../fig/merge.svg)

 A version control system is a tool that keeps track of these changes for us and helps us version and merge our files.
-It allows you to decide which changes make up the next version, called a [commit]({{ page.root }}/reference/#commit), and keeps useful metadata about them.
-The complete history of commits for a particular project and their metadata make up a [repository]({{ page.root }}/reference/#repository).
+It allows you to decide which changes make up the next version, and keeps useful metadata about them.
+The complete set of changes made to a particular project and their metadata make up a [repository]({{ page.root }}/reference/#repository).
 Repositories can be kept in sync across different computers facilitating collaboration among different people.